atbcb/usab-uswds/_ada-guides/chapter-7-signs.md

 #### Electronic Sign Systems and Audible Sign Technologies

-Electronic signs that stream or scroll content, also known as variable message signs (VMS), pose unique accessibility considerations.
-New “talking sign” technologies, such as remote infrared audible sign (RIAS) systems, provide additional means of making sign content accessible.
-The ABA Standards do not address these technologies.
+Electronic signs that stream or scroll content, also known as variable message signs (VMS), pose unique accessibility considerations.&nbsp; New “talking sign” technologies, such as remote infrared audible sign (RIAS) systems, provide additional means of making sign content accessible.
+The ADA Standards do not address these technologies.
 However, recent editions of the ICC A117.1 accessibility standard, which is referenced by the IBC, provide specifications on VMS and RIAS (§703.7 and §703.8 in the 2009 and 2017 editions).